PanayotCankov/PanayotCankov.github.io/nativescript-3.1.0-timeline/README.md

 The traces times are the start and end time of the event in milliseconds since 1970.

-At one hand we can now use these traces to ensure certain points in the execution of the app are reached in time.
-On the other you get an overview of the processes that takes place when your app executes.
+You now get an overview of the processes that take place during your app's execution, and how long they take.

 ## Tooling
-The logs are hostile and barely readable to the naked eye.
+In their raw state, the logs are barely readable to the naked eye.
 There is a small tool that can collect the traces and visualize them in an HTML flame chart.
 To install the tool:
 ```bash
 npm i -g timeline-view
 ```